Please Write a Book about My Life

 Have an uplifting angle

 Personally, I will only write meaningful stories, with good, uplifting endings.
-There is plenty of bad news in the world; I don’t need to add to it.
+There is plenty of bad news in the world; I don’t wish to add to it.
 It’s very rewarding for me when a reader walks away from reading a book I wrote with a new positive outlook and fresh approach to life.

 Research my website